Architecture

 listModels?(): Promise<string[]>;

-}All responses pass through parseAndValidate() — strips markdown fences, JSON.parse, Zod safeParse — ensuring every LLM output conforms to the expected schema.
-All 6 providers support temperature passthrough for deterministic reproducibility (conditionally included in API calls only when explicitly set).
+All responses pass through parseAndValidate(), strips markdown fences, JSON.parse, Zod safeParse, ensuring every LLM output conforms to the expected schema.
+All 7 providers support temperature passthrough for deterministic reproducibility (conditionally included in API calls only when explicitly set).
 A DeterministicProvider wrapper forces temperature: 0 on every call for replay mode (apply --replay).
+A FallbackProvider wraps multiple providers and automatically falls back to the next on failure (configured via --fallback-provider flag or DOJOPS_FALLBACK_PROVIDER env var).
 The GitHubCopilotProvider creates a new OpenAI client per generate() call to use the freshest JWT (tokens expire every ~30 min).

 2. Multi-Agent System (@dojops/core)

-16 built-in specialist agents with keyword-based routing and confidence scoring, plus support for custom agents.
+32 built-in specialist agents with keyword-based routing and confidence scoring, plus support for custom agents.
 The AgentRouter scores prompts against each agent’s keyword list and routes to the highest-confidence match.
 If no agent exceeds the threshold, it falls back to the general-purpose DevOpsAgent.

 Custom agents are defined as structured README.md files in .dojops/agents/<name>/ (project) or ~/.dojops/agents/<name>/ (global).
 They can be created via LLM (dojops agents create "description") or manually (dojops agents create --manual).
 Custom agents participate in the same keyword-based routing as built-in agents and can override built-in agents by name.
-Discovery is handled by @dojops/tool-registry.
+Discovery is handled by @dojops/skill-registry.

-Additionally, three specialized analyzers (not routed via AgentRouter) provide structured analysis:
+Three specialized analyzers (not routed via AgentRouter) provide structured analysis:

-CIDebugger— CI log diagnosis producingCIDiagnosis(error type, root cause, fixes)InfraDiffAnalyzer— Infrastructure diff analysis producingInfraDiffAnalysis(risk, cost, security)DevOpsChecker— DevOps config quality analysis producingCheckReport(score 0-100, findings, missing files)
+CIDebugger, CI log diagnosis producingCIDiagnosis(error type, root cause, fixes)InfraDiffAnalyzer, Infrastructure diff analysis producingInfraDiffAnalysis(risk, cost, security)DevOpsChecker, DevOps config quality analysis producingCheckReport(score 0-100, findings, missing files)

 See Specialist Agents for the full agent list.